jamesgasek/jamesgasek/README.md

 ### Hi there 👋
 - 📫  How to reach me: james@gasek.net
-- 🌱  I’m currently learning C, C++, and JavaScript
+- 🌱  I’m currently studying Computer Science & Business at Lehigh University
+- 💻  In my free time, I'm learning Rust, Swift, and TypeScript
 - 🔭  I’m currently working on my website, [jamesgasek.github.io](www.jamesgasek.github.io)

 <!--
 **jamesgasek/jamesgasek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.